Here's a breakdown of some of the benefits and drawbacks of LendingPoint personal loans.

 - Email address and phone number.

 - Last four digits of your Social Security number.

-Then click the button that says “Find My Loan Options.”
+Then click the button that says “Check My Options.”
 LendingPoint will run a soft credit check and provide a few offers based on the information you provided.

 After you choose the offer that best suits your needs, you’ll need to provide some additional information to get approved, including your driver’s license, proof of income, bank statements and a voided check.
 LendingPoint will then run a hard credit check (which will show up on your credit report) to finalize its offer.

 Before you complete this process, though, take a few minutes to compare the offers LendingPoint provides with other personal loan rates from top lenders you might qualify with.

 How Bankrate rates LendingPoint

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.